 In the beginning, you won’t need too many inputs or outputs; most entry-level interfaces will provide enough.
 Connectivity is a more important consideration, and at this level, USB is the most common and the easiest.

-Here are some audio interfaces that we love for beginners.
+Here are some audio interfaces that we love:

-- Focusrite Scarlett Solo – A very popular choice amongst home studio producers.
-See our Scarlett Solo review
+- Focusrite Scarlett Solo (check price) – a very popular choice amongst home studio producers.
+Check out the review

-- Native Instruments Komplete Audio 1 – Native Instruments is continually raising the bar with its budget range.
+- Native Instruments Komplete Audio 1 (check price) – Native Instruments is continually raising the bar with its budget range.
+Check out the review

 4. MIDI controller